Koga

 Here we introduce constants and symbols.
 Host and Hosted documents can have constant values, usually for things like arrays or strings.
 These will be bytes stored in memory that you can reference.

-Host and Hosted documents also have a symbol table/runtime table, and just like everything else you manipulate this table using the language.
-This table is for values that you will only know at runtime, roughly speaking.
-Each symbol has two values at runtime, size and addr, though they don't necessarily have to be the size and addr.
-Perhaps primary and secondary are better names.
+Host and Hosted documents also have a symbol table/runtime table, and just like everything else, you manipulate this table using the language.
+Each symbol has two values at runtime, for example a hosted document method will have a size and address (how much space the method needs and the instruction address).
 Looking at some examples you might use runtime values to load the addr of a const, the size of a class, or the address and size of a method.

 Strings are very similar to arrays, they have an addr and a size along with a step, though this is always one right now (one byte characters).
 The addr in a String could reference directly to the constant, or you might allocate space in the method and address it there, or you might allocate space in your process memory and address it there.